-Name, Age and Address Ross B. Kenzie (77) 369 Franklin Street Buffalo, NY 14202 Position(s) held with Fund Director Length of Time Served (1) 1996 Principal Occupation During Last Five Years Mr. Kenzie has been retired since 1989.
-Prior thereto, he was the Chairman of the Board and Chief Executive Officer of Goldome Bank, Buffalo, NY, a savings bank, since 1980.
-Prior thereto, Mr. Kenzie was Executive Vice President and Director of Merrill Lynch Pierce Fenner & Smith as well as Merrill Lynch & Co.
-Through 2006, Mr. Kenzie also served on the Board of Directors of Biophan Technologies, Inc. and Natural Nano, Inc., development companies specializing in highly marketable business devices and naturally occurring nanotube technologies; and is a former Director of Merchants Mutual Insurance Company.
-Other Director- ships Jayne K. Rand (48) c/o 2200 Rand Building Buffalo, NY 14203 Director 1989 Since 1993, Miss Rand has been a Vice President of M&T Bank.
-Robert M. Zak (51) 250 Main Street Buffalo, NY 14202 Director 2005 Since 1995, Mr. Zak has been President and Chief Executive Officer of Merchants Mutual Insurance Company, which operates under the trade name Merchants Insurance Group.
+Name, Age and Address Reginald B. Newman II (72) 50 North Airport Drive Buffalo, NY 14225 Position(s) held with Fund Director and Chairman of Board Length of Time Served (1) 1987 Business Experience and Occupations During Last Five Years Mr. Newman has been Chairman of the Board since 1996.
+Mr. Newman is the Chairman of Prior Aviation Services, Inc., the Fixed Base Operator (FBO) at Buffalo Niagara International Airport, Buffalo, NY.
+He is a Director of Dunn Tire LLC and Taylor Devices, Inc. and former Director of M&T Bank Corporation.
+Other Director- Ships (2) Director of Taylor Devices Jayne K. Rand (49) c/o 2200 Rand Building Buffalo, NY 14203 Director 1989 Since 1993, Miss Rand has been a Vice President of M&T Bank.
+None Robert M. Zak (52) 250 Main Street Buffalo, NY 14202 Director 2005 Since 1995, Mr. Zak has been President and Chief Executive Officer of Merchants Mutual Insurance Company, which operates under the trade name Merchants Insurance Group.
 Mr. Zak joined Merchants in 1985.
 Prior to that, his career was in public accounting.
-Non-Director Officers Daniel P. Penberthy (46) c/o 2200 Rand Building Buffalo, NY 14203 Executive Vice President and Treasurer of Rand N/A Mr. Penberthy has served as Treasurer of the Corporation since August 1997.
+None Non-Director Officers Daniel P. Penberthy (47) c/o 2200 Rand Building Buffalo, NY 14203 Executive Vice President and Treasurer of Rand N/A Mr. Penberthy has served as Treasurer of the Corporation since August 1997.
 Since January 2002, Mr. Penberthy has served as Senior Vice President, and he has continued to serve as the Chief Financial Officer since 1997.
 From 1993 to 1997, Mr. Penberthy served as Chief Financial Officer for both the Greater Buffalo Partnership (formerly the Chamber of Commerce) and the Greater Buffalo Convention and Visitors Bureau.
 Prior thereto, from 1990 to 1993, Mr. Penberthy served as a Senior Associate with the Greater Buffalo Development Foundation, a regional business development organization.
 Prior to 1990, Mr. Penberthy was employed by KPMG, a public accounting firm.
+None

-Indicates initial year in which person became Director.
+(1) Indicates initial year in which person became Director.
 All Directors' terms of office will be through the next annual meeting of shareholders and until their successors have been elected and qualified.